 - Present a short summary of the project to Asia Trail staff at the end of the internship

-In 2018, there will be two internship sessions.
-Each session will last for approximately 4 ½ months.
-Session 1 will run from March to July and Session 2 will run from July to November.
-Exact start and end dates of each session are flexible and will be negotiated once an applicant has been selected.
+The internship will last for approximately 4 ½ months and run from January through May.
+Exact start and end dates of the session are flexible and will be negotiated once an applicant has been selected.
 Please be sure to note your availability in the application.

 - Basic personal information